-The Code stipulates that no more than one of the directors elected by the shareholders' meeting may be on the executive management team of the company or one of its subsidiaries.
+The Code stipulates that no more than one of the directors elected by the share-holders' meeting may be on a member of the executive management team of the company or one of its subsidiaries.
 Normally, this place is taken by the chief executive officer.
 However, it is also common that no member of the executive management is a member of the board.